scality/metalk8s/docs/developer/architecture/shell-ui.rst

 When several instances of Metalk8s are deployed it can be hard to distinguish the different UIs for each site.
-To help the user to know which UI he is currently using we have implemented an optional ``instanceName`` feature that will be displayed in the navbar.
+To help the user to know which UI they are currently using we have implemented an optional ``instanceName`` feature that will be displayed in the navbar.

 The instance name storage is delegated to the main solution UI deployed and is currently not implemented by Metalk8s UI.
-To implement it, the "main" solution UI (being the one with ``historyBasePath == ""`` in the deployedUIApps list) should expose a ``/.well-known/micro-app-configuration`` file with the following content:
+To implement it, the "main" solution UI (being the one with ``appHistoryBasePath == ""`` in the deployedUIApps list) should expose a ``/.well-known/micro-app-configuration`` file with the following content:

 .. code-block:: json